 - Nausea, vomiting, dry mouth, flushing, and dizziness for a short time.

 - A sudden increase in pressure inside the eyeball (closed-angle glaucoma).

-Call your doctor immediately if you have severe and sudden eye pain, vision problems (halos may appear around light), or loss of vision after the examination.
+Call your doctor or nurse call line right away if you have severe and sudden eye pain, vision problems such as halos that appear around lights, or loss of vision after the examination.

 What Affects the Test

-- Inability to remain still during the examination.
+- You can't stay still during the examination.

 What To Think About